-The Zoning Board of Adjustment may require special studies and/or additional information that is deems necessary to carry out the purposes of these regulations.
+The Zoning Board of Adjustment and/or the Planning Board may require special studies and/or additional information that is deems necessary to carry out the purposes of these regulations.
 Such studies shall be undertaken at the expense of the applicant.

-416 ZONING ADMINISTRATOR
+416 LAND USE ADMINISTRATOR

-The administrative and enforcement officer for this Ordinance shall be known as the Zoning Administrator and shall be hired or appointed by the Selectmen.
-The Zoning Administrator shall administer the Zoning Ordinance literally and shall not have the power to permit any use of land or buildings which is not in conformance with this Ordinance.
+The administrative and enforcement officer for this Ordinance shall be known as the Land Use Administrator and shall be hired or appointed by the Selectmen.
+The Land Use Administrator shall administer the Zoning Ordinance literally and shall not have the power to permit any use of land or buildings which is not in conformance with this Ordinance.